This is an ultralight PCT Gear list for those thru-hiking the Pacific Crest Trail in 2025.

 - Toilet tissue

 Aim for a total weight of less than 15lb / 6.5kg.
-If you choose quality items that I have list above you should have less than 12lb / 5.5kg as you baseweight.
+If you choose quality items that I have listed above you should have less than 12lb / 5.5kg as your base weight.

-Food and cooking fuel will add about 1 kilogram per day on average.
-Water weight is extra again, at 1 kilogram per litre!
+Food and cooking fuel will add about 1-2 pounds per day on average.
+Water weight is extra again, at 1 kilogram per liter!

 And be sure to use the Farout Guides App, formally known as Guthook.
 This is the best offline interactive maps for the trail